 Master of Music Candidate

 Carl Maragos is originally a native of Morton, IL, a town that has won undying international fame and respect through its self-proclaimed title as “the pumpkin capital of the world”.
-Deciding to remain in Illinois, Carl received his bachelor's degree from the University of Illinois, where he studied with Professor Elliot Chasanov.
+Following his formative years in various pumpkin sweatshops, Carl received his bachelor's degree from the University of Illinois, where he studied with Professor Elliot Chasanov.
 Carl has performed with the University of Illinois Symphony Orchestra and Wind Symphony, the Champaign Urbana Symphony Orchestra, the Sinfonia da Camera, and the Ohio Light Opera Orchestra.
 In 2014, Carl was chosen as a finalist for the Krannert Debut Artist Competition, and appeared as a soloist with the University of Illinois Trombone Choir.
-His hobbies include reading, watching "Game of Thrones", running, playing Euphonium, and teaching.
-He is very excited to join the Northwestern Trombone Studio in the Fall of 2014.
+Recently he has attended the Third Coast Trombone Retreat and the Southeastern Trombone Symposium.
+His hobbies include reading, watching "Game of Thrones", running, taking notes on Grant’s erratic behavior, playing Euphonium, and teaching.
+He is very excited to enter his second year with the Northwestern trombone studio.

 Scott Nguyen, Bass Trombone